mirhashf/test_migration/emre/mutations/README.md

 To run the API, build with Maven and run the produced WAR file in the target directory, or run **com.bina.mutations.app.Runner.java** from an IDE like Eclipse.

-**Note:** This API is open to for cross-origin resource sharing (CORS) so AJAX calls from an HTML5 compliant browser can call this API.
+**Note:** This API is open to cross-origin resource sharing (CORS) so AJAX calls from an HTML5 compliant browser can call this API.

 Possible interview questions
 ----------------------------